sfornal/tcc-style-guide/README.md

-#Project Name
+#TCC Web Communications Style Guide

-Project Description
+##Project Description

-This is a skeleton for quickly creating a new TCC sub-site project.
-It sets up the commonly used Node tools for our front-end workflow, and scaffolds out the folder structure used on our production server.
+This project is a website outlining the TCC Web Communications standards and policies.
+In addition, it serves as a repository for design patterns used on the web site, and a coding reference for content editors and developers.